frankkn/NTHU_DeepLearning/readme.md

 Labs and Kaggle competitions for NTHU CS565600 (2023 Deep Learning)

 # Notice
-Make sure your tensorflow, python, numpy and matplotlib version.(You can check mine in tensorflow_env.ipynb.)
-Otherwise, you may confront an environment hell.
+Make sure your tensorflow, python, numpy and matplotlib version.(You can check mine in tensorflow_env/ ) Otherwise, you may confront an environment hell :-(

 # Competition
 ## Competition 1: Text Feature Engineering